Prairie du Chen, Wisconsin

 Colors: Crimson and Black

 Team name: The Rockford Morning Star refers to the team as the Crimson.
-At some point Knights became the official
+At some point Knights became the official team name.

 The major sport at Campion College early on was baseball.
 The Campion team played college, semi-pro, and professional opposition.
 One website notes that they played the St. Louis Cardinals in an exhibition game.
 Basketball teams attracted players from Cleveland and played in Cleveland.
 The final basketball team, featured in the Cleveland Plain Dealer, compiled a 9-4 record against “hard” competition.